noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 More facts about the TOD clocks that are not in the datasheet:

-- (*) hours register is autofixed if nonsense-values get poked in. writing 0 instead of 12am is possible, though
-- (*) minutes and seconds registers will fix any nonsense values when carry over from next lower register occurs.
-Seems to always inc the next higher register, too.
+- the individual digits of the hour, min, sec and tsec registers are binary counters, and the carry over to the next digit is performed by a direct comparison by value. "invalid" values work and will be counted up as expected within the limits of the respective register (->fix-hour.prg, fix-min.prg, fix-sec.prg, fix-tsec.prg)
 - writing 12 pm into hour register turns to 12 am and vice versa. apparently cia constantly monitors writes to hour register and mechanically flips am/pm bit whenever hour value changes to 12, no matter whether value